wyxfhb/jettl/obsidian_notes/jettl Tools/Scripting.md

 ---

-edit things that deal with Msg Strategy in favor for Msg

----

-really, the best practice is to create Msgs **IN** an Actor Library.
+really, the best practice is to create Msgs **IN** a preexisting Library.
 This should be another field of entry to put in the Actor Library to put the Msg library into.